srikanth-kilaru/ml349_ObjectDetection_CNN/README.md

-# Instant Object Segmentation and Detection using different Backbone Architectures
+# Object Detection and Segmentation using different Backbone Architectures and training Datasets
 **Team Members: Srikanth Kilaru, Michael Wiznitzer, Solomon Wiznitzer**

 Northwestern University ME 349: Machine Learning (Spring 2018)

 ## Abstract

 Object detection is the process of finding instances of real-world objects such as faces, bicycles, and buildings in images or videos.
 Object detection algorithms typically use extracted features and learning algorithms to recognize instances of an object category.
 It is commonly used in applications such as image retrieval, robotics, security, surveillance, and advanced driver assistance systems (ADAS).
 Object detection and segmentation is an area of significant R&D activity in both academia and industry.
 Facebook AI Research (FAIR) Labs open sourced their latest object detection and segmentation algorithm, code named Detectron, in the interest of attracting more users and contributors for these algorithms.

+## Task
-The modular nature of the Detectron code base enabled us to replace the default backbone from ResNet50 / ResNet101 to a VGG or any other backbone that is not already provided in their 'model zoo'.
-We added a new backbone, the Google Inception_ResNet_v2 to the model zoo and tested the object detection capabilities of the model when trained on the PASCAL VOC 2012 & MS COCO dataset is marginal.
-When the inference script is run on an input image, the image is overlaid with segmented masks and a bounding box of the object instances along with their classification and associated confidence level.
+We leveraged the modular nature of the Detectron code base to replace the default backbone from ResNet50 / ResNet101 to a backbone that is not already provided in their 'model zoo'.
+We added a new backbone, the Google Inception_ResNet_v2 CNN to the model zoo, which was implemented in python utilizing Caffe2, and tested the object detection and segmentation capabilities of the model when trained on the PASCAL VOC 2012 & MS COCO dataset.
+Inference produces images that are overlaid with segmentation mask and bounding box of the object instances along with their classification and associated confidence level.

+## Results
+Detectron with Inception as a backbone did not perform as well as with Resnet.
+Some of the images could not be infered at all, even incorrectly, after lowering the (srikanth fill the right word here) thresh, from a default of 0.7 to 0.3, and the keypoint threshold from a default of 2 to 0.
+This shows that the algorithm is tuned to throw away low qaulity inferences.
+In addition the lack of the FPN feature (please see detailed report) in our testing could have contributed to the low accuracy of the inference.

-### Further background
+## Further background

 Deep Learning (CNN) architectures such as AlexNet, VGG, Resnet and Inception have proven to be very successful in image classification tasks.
 However they were not particularly useful for object detection.
 A key advance in the area of object detection and segmentation has been the work done by some researchers who now work at Facebook.